tquintal/labseq/readme.md

 4. Accessing the API Documentation (Development Environment Only)

    The API documentation provides a comprehensive overview of the available endpoints, parameters, and responses.
 However, it is only accessible when running the backend in the development environment.
    Steps:

-   Navigate to the backend directory: cd backend
+   - Navigate to the backend directory: cd backend
-   Run the development command: quarkus dev
+   - Run the development command: quarkus dev
-   Access the API documentation: http://localhost:8080/q/swagger-ui/
+   - Access the API documentation: http://localhost:8080/q/swagger-ui/

-   Note: This documentation is only available during development.
-For production environments, refer to the provided OpenAPI specification.

 ### Technologies